LeslieDancey/FME_Desktop_Advanced/reader_and_writer_optimization.md

 Then the table will not be read and performance will improve.

 The second scenario – specifically for file datasets – is a "dangling" Reader.
 This is where you have deleted all of the feature types, but not the underlying Reader:

+Here the user set up a Reader to read an AutoCAD dataset.
+The feature type (layer) definitions were deleted from the workspace, but the Reader remains.

+When the workspace is run, all the data is still being read from this file, but then discarded as "unexpected input."

+Remember, any extra data that is read – of whatever amount – takes time and resources to read, and if it subsequently goes into the workspace, will slow it unnecessarily too.

+**Assessing Writer Performance**

+Assessing the speed of writing can be similarly difficult to assessing the speed of reading; again the reason is the same: FME starts writing data as soon as it becomes available, and doesn’t necessarily wait until processing is done.

+Take the previous workspace, which read a set of address points and found their nearest neighbor, but now has a Writer too:

+According to the log file, we find that the output dataset is open for writing before the source dataset has even finished being read!

+Opened Shape File C:\FMEData2015\Output\PostalAddress.shp for output

+Opened DBF File 'C:\FMEData2015\Output\PostalAddress.dbf' for output

+DBF Writer: Writing DBF File using character encoding 'ANSI'

+Reading source feature # 5000
+Reading source feature # 7500
+Reading source feature # 10000
+Reading source feature # 12500